Here is an example of work in progress: Applying the 4 Levels to a painting

 >IV.
 Assimilation

-> As I look at these beautiful, bright, pure and innocent faces, I can easily
+> As I look at these beautiful, bright, pure and innocent faces, I

 >see that these girls are totally enraptured in the moment of being with and